collet/ps5.3-1920/subject/README.md

 ## Input data set

-### File format
+### Format

-The first line of the input file contains the following integer numbers separated by single spaces:
+The first line of the input contains the following integer numbers separated by single spaces:
 - R – number of rows of the grid (1 ≤ R ≤ 10 000)
 - C – number of columns of the grid (1 ≤ C ≤ 10 000)
 - F – number of vehicles in the fleet (1 ≤ F ≤ 1 000)